marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/systemclock.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: SYSTEM_CLOCK, time, clock ticks, clock ticks

 .. _system_clock:

-.. index:: SYSTEM_CLOCK

-.. index:: time, clock ticks

-.. index:: clock ticks

 SYSTEM_CLOCK --- Time function
 ******************************